 So what can I say?
 It’s clear.

-If you are not yet meditating, I think this winter is the perfect time to start.
+If you are not yet meditating and breathing consciously, I think this winter is the perfect time to start.
 Take the first step now.

 Other things you can do to nourish your moods in winter: